🔗Link

 The "href" property determines what the Link instance will lead to, such as a URL, page, phone, attachment, or email address.

-URL: In its most common form, the "href" property references a URL, linking to another webpage.
+URL: In its most common form, the "href" property references a URL, linking to another website or page.

 Attachment: You can also link to downloadable attachments such as PDFs, documents, or media files, allowing users to initiate file downloads with one click.